Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

-Note that I've also padded out the address to a full 8 bytes with null bytes; this is just for completeness - because we're overwriting an address already jpacked out with zeros in this particular binary they aren't strictly needed.
+Note that I've also padded out the address to a full 8 bytes with null bytes; this is just for completeness - because we're overwriting an address already packed out with zeros in this particular binary, they aren't strictly needed.
 Running this, we see that the RP has been nicely overwritten with the address of the winner function: